Crodeluxe3000/Crodeluxe3000/README.md

 - 👋 Hi, I’m @Crodeluxe3000
 - 👀 I’m interested in many things xD
-- 🌱 I’m currently learning C# and HTML
+- 🌱 I’m currently learning C# and Javascript
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me anyway you want
 - ⚡ Fun fact: I have Heterochromia iridum